 I think we could all agree that we wish we had a bit more time to travel.
 There’s nothing better than letting your hair down and turning off your phone while you discover the magic of new people and places.
 But, let’s face it: traveling can be expensive.

 Travelling on a budget

-The number one thing that holds people back from travelling is the money.
-It makes sense, as travelling can certainly be a financial strain by the time it’s all said and done.
-And the idea of traveling on a budget doesn’t sound all that romantic.
+The number one thing that holds people back from traveling more is money.
+It makes sense.
+After all, traveling can certainly be a financial strain by the time it’s all said and done.
+With additional Covid testing requirements to account for too, the idea of traveling on a budget doesn’t sound all that romantic.

 - A cozy place to stay

 - Delicious things to eat